Could your profile picture be hurting your career?

 A small thumbnail of your face.

-This could be that snapshot your friend took at karaoke night, with less-than-professional attire and an ice cold beer in hand.
-It could be the photo you had your coworker take against the office wall in order to look more professional.
+This could be the snapshot your friend took at karaoke night, with less-than-professional attire and an ice cold beer in hand.
+It could be the photo you had your coworker take against the office wall in order to look more professional (poorly lit, I'm sure).
 It may even be a selfie you took because the window light made your skin glow.
 Whatever DIY representation you choose to use, it could be hurting your career.

 Why This Matters